graph-hk/web/docs/talk.markdown

 # **More to Come**

-**Apr 28, 2023**: In Sight, In Mind: Spatial Proximity to Protest Sites and Changes in Peoples' Political Attitudes

-*Speaker* : Duoduo Xu, University of Hong Kong

-*Commentator* : Ye Wang, University of North Carolina at Chapel Hill

-**May TBC, 2023**: Dictator's Commitment Problem in a Protest-Repression Nexus: Evidence from Hong Kong's Anti-ELAB Movement
+**May 12, 2023**: Dictator's Commitment Problem in a Protest-Repression Nexus: Evidence from Hong Kong's Anti-ELAB Movement

 *Speaker* : Hans Tung, National Taiwan University